 3. Think about Marriage Counseling

 If you believe that having these difficult conversations and implementing changes in your relationship would benefit from the assistance of a neutral third party, you should consider marriage counseling.
-“It’s a safe, non-judgmental place where you can learn your patterns and where you miss each other and then; set goals to try new ways of relating, build skills you may not have had before, and have a safe space; to discuss potentially ‘taboo’ subjects you have been hesitant about,” Bejar says of couples therapy.
+“It’s a safe, non-judgmental place where you can learn your patterns and where you miss each other, and then; set goals to try new ways of relating, build skills you may not have had before, and have a safe space; discuss potentially ‘taboo’ subjects you have been hesitant about,” Bejar says of couples therapy.
 Make your partner a part of the search for a marriage counselor from the beginning so that they feel actively involved in the process.

 It’s important to know what to expect if one or both partners are hesitant or nervous about marriage counseling.